PUBLICATIONS

 Latest research results

-This research paper assesses the uptake of services provided by community health workers who were trained as community health entrepreneurs (CHEs) for febrile illness and diarrhoea.
-Findings showed that CHEs play a considerable role in delivering primary health care including the provision of medication for fever and diarrhoea in the rural areas in which they are active.
+This research paper assesses the uptake of services provided by community health workers who were trained as community health entrepreneurs (CHEs) for febrile illness and diarrhea.
+Findings showed that CHEs play a considerable role in delivering primary health care including the provision of medication for fever and diarrhea in the rural areas in which they are active.

-At the onset of the COVID-19 pandemic, a local consortium in Uganda [Healthy Entrepreneur in close collaboration with the Ministry of Health] set up a telehealth approach that aimed to educate 3,500 Community Health Workers (CHW) in rural areas about COVID-19, help them identify, refer and care for potential COVID-19 cases, and support them in continuing their regular community health work.
-The research concludes, that the telehealth approach, provided useful support to thousands of CHWs in rural communities in Uganda.
-The telehealth approach could be quickly set up and scaled up and ofers a low cost strategy for providing useful and fexible support to CHWs in rural communities.
+At the onset of the COVID-19 pandemic, a local consortium in Uganda [Healthy Entrepreneurs in close collaboration with the Ministry of Health] set up a telehealth approach that aimed to educate 3,500 Community Health Workers (CHW) in rural areas about COVID-19, help them identify, refer and care for potential COVID-19 cases, and support them in continuing their regular community health work.
+The research concludes that the telehealth approach provided useful support to thousands of CHWs in rural communities in Uganda.
+The telehealth approach could be quickly set up and scaled up and offers a low cost strategy for providing useful and flexible support to CHWs in rural communities.

 2023 - Using telehealth to support Community Health Workers (BMC Health Services Research)